Please refer to our website for details about the Corps program:

 Our ideal candidate will have the following:

-- Candidate must have experience managing direct reports and be comfortable giving constructive verbal and written feedback to participants in order to prepare them for full-time jobs or continue on to the Windy City Harvest Apprenticeship program.
+- Candidate must have experience managing direct reports and be comfortable giving constructive verbal and written feedback to participants in order to prepare them for full jobs or continue on to the Windy City Harvest Apprenticeship program

-- One to two years of experience working in the local food system.
+- 1-2 years experience working in the local food system

 Come work in a setting that is like no other as you support our mission: We cultivate the power of plants to sustain and enrich life.
 Take the first step toward being one of the employees who make the Garden one of the treasures of the Forest Preserves of Cook County.
 Apply today.
 Please note that applicants who do not meet the required qualifications will not be considered.